What Is an Appraisal?

 Appraisers get to know the communities in which they work.
 They thoroughly understand the value of certain features to the people of that area.
 Then, the appraiser looks up recent transactions in the area and finds properties which are 'comparable' to the real estate at hand.
 By assigning a dollar value to certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they more accurately portray the features of subject.

 An opinion of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to valuing features of homes in Cape Coral and Lee, Blue Water Appraisals is second to none.
 This approach to value is typically given the most consideration when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to stipulate an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
-Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-It all comes down to this, an appraiser from Blue Water Appraisals will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property at hand.
+The estimate of value at the bottom of the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+At the end of the day, an appraiser from Blue Water Appraisals will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.